-Volunteers who work only in a supervised capacity and are not in regulated activity St Aidan's RC Primary Child Protection and Safeguarding Policy Updated 16.3.21.

-will undergo the safe recruitment checks appropriate to their role, in accordance with the school's risk assessment process and statutory guidance.
+Volunteers who work only in a supervised capacity and are not in regulated activity will undergo the safe recruitment checks appropriate to their role, in accordance with the school's risk assessment process and statutory guidance.

 Contractors

 The school checks the identity of all contractors working on site and requests DBS checks and barred list checks where required by statutory guidance.
 Contractors who have not undergone checks will not be allowed to work unsupervised or engage in regulated activity.